Characterizing the velocity anisotropy of the Milky Way's stellar halo: Data

-In Figure \ref{fig:veloc}, we present radial ($v_r$), polar ($v_\theta$) and azimuthal ($v_\phi$) velocity components and corresponding uncertainties as a funtion of Galactocentric distance ($r_{gc}$).
-We adopted half the difference of the 16th and 84th percentiles from 100 Monte Carlo realizations for the velocity uncertainties.
-Stars with uncertainties larger than $100 \ \rm km \,s^{-1}$ for radial component, and $150 \ \rm km \,s^{-1}$ for azimuthal and polar components were excluded for the following analysis \citep{Bird2021}, as well as stars with uncertainties larger than 20\% in distance.
+To avoid including main-sequence and blue straggler stars that may be included in the works that performed the selection, objects with $\rm \log g > 4.5$ and $\rm [Fe/H] > -1$ were removed.
+Moreover, stars outside $-0.3 < (g-r)_0 < 0.1$ calculated with magnitude transformation and \texttt{ruwe} $> 1.4$ were also excluded.
+Stars with velocity uncertainties larger than $100 \ \rm km \,s^{-1}$ for radial component, and $150 \ \rm km \,s^{-1}$ for azimuthal and polar components were excluded for the following analysis \citep{Bird2021}, as well as stars with uncertainties larger than 20\% in distance.

-Orbits were integrated using \texttt{AGAMA} package (\citealt{AGAMA}) during 13 Gyr in a \cite{McMillan17} Galactic potential, which includes a spherical dark matter halo, stellar and gaseous discs, and a bulge.
-To estimate the parameters, a Monte Carlo simulation was employed, considering the uncertainties in $g$ and $r$ bands, proper motions, and line-of-sight velocities, generating a sample of 100 data points for each star.
-Median and 16th/84th percentiles are obtained excluding iterations that end up with positive energy, and only stars that are bound in at least 80 iterations are considered in the final sample.
+Since our main interest is analyzing the stellar halo kinematic, disk stars were removed after inspecting their orbital properties, such as perigalactic and apogalactic distances, eccentricity and maximum vertical excursion from the Galactic plane ($\rm Z_{max}$).
+The orbits were integrated using \texttt{AGAMA} package (\citealt{AGAMA}) during 13 Gyr in a \cite{McMillan17} Galactic potential, which includes a spherical dark matter halo, stellar and gaseous disks, and a bulge.
+MC simulation was also employed to estimate dynamical parameters.

-To avoid including main-sequence and blue straggler stars that may be included in the original works, objects with $\rm \log g > 4.5$ and $\rm [Fe/H] > -1$ were removed (108 stars).
-Since our main interest is analyzing the stellar halo kinematic, disc stars were removed after inspecting their orbital properties.
 We observed several stars with azimuthal velocity and eccentricity corresponding to thin/thick disc reaching vertical coordinate $\rm Z_{GC} \sim 8 \ kpc$.
 Therefore, we chose not to use $\rm Z_{GC}$ or $\rm Z_{max}$ and instead adopted as disc stars those with eccentricity $< 0.5$ and an angular momentum fraction $\rm L_z/L_{tot} > 0.9$.

-The complete sample is composed of 10,750 BHB stars.
+The final halo sample is composed of 10,323 BHB stars.
+Hereafter, we refer to this sample as the complete sample.
+In Table \ref{tab:summary}, we summarise the main properties by survey.